 But Democrats questioned why the state can't ensure higher standards for charter schools without a state authorizing board and without taking away local power from schools.

 "I think this is a heavy-handed approach.
-I think you're forcing something on the Legislature, the voters," Rep. Bruce Antone, D-Orlando, said.
+I think you're forcing something on the Legislature, the voters," said Rep. Bruce Antone, D-Orlando.

 Geller agreed: "I don't think we should be taking authority from local school boards and giving it to an unelected statewide body."
 School boards are elected by local voters within each of the state's 67 countywide districts.

-Diaz said his proposal is one recommended by the National Association of Charter School Authorizers.
-It also has strong support from the charter school industry, which gave lawmakers at least $182,500 ahead of the 2016 session to advance its interests, based on a Herald/Times analysis.
+Diaz said his proposal is recommended by the National Association of Charter School Authorizers.
+It also has strong support from the charter school industry, which gave lawmakers' political committees at least $182,500 ahead of the 2016 session to advance its interests, based on a Times/Herald analysis.